Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 <Video src="grods/player.mp4" />

+Since the camera was attached to the world model's head, I wasn't given much freedom with the movements in the animations, which resulted in some tame looking attacks, actions, and poses.
+Hopefully our next project will have a separate first/third person.

 <Heading title="Animals" caption="by Grodbert" />

 The forest needed some life, and I needed some work, so Ceitine gave me a list of typical Finnish animals: Elk, Foxes, and Hares.
 Unfortunately, nobody told me that in Finland they call Moose "Elks."
 Luckily, my plan was to have a versatile base and retexture to add more variety: Reindeers, Moose, and actual Elks, even though they aren't found in Finland.
 But nobody will care!